gboehl/econpizza/README.rst

 Documentation
 -------

-There is some no formal documentation (yet).
+There is no formal documentation (yet).
 An example small-scale New Keynesian model is provided `as an example <https://github.com/gboehl/econpizza/blob/master/econpizza/examples/nk.yaml>`_.
 Here is how to simulate and plot some nonlinear impulse responses:

 .. code-block:: python